teooliver/ttb-server/notes.md

 - Refactor project into a library and a binary so its easier to run non blackbox tests.
 - Move routes in main to their own files
 - Create better types for json errors.
-- Extract Error handling functions to its own `lib`
 - Better return messages route success (instead of just 200);
 - Extract Routes to its own files
-- Pagination to `Get All Tasks Grouped By Date` route, one page per week. `api/tasks?page=1&size=2`
-- Add Users
 - Add authentication and authorization
 - Add Archive option for Clients and Projects
 - Add Delete option for Clients and Projects